yg3120304039/learngit/readme.txt

-this is a version of git
+this is a new version of git
 git is a free software